 How much is a taxi from the airport to the city center?

-A taxi ride from the airport to the city center, to a neighborhood such as Mitte (Alexanderplatz) or Charlottenburg (Kurfürstendamm) costs around 45 Euro.
+A taxi ride from the airport to the city center, to a neighborhood such as Mitte (Alexanderplatz) or Charlottenburg (Kurfürstendamm) costs around 45-65 Euro (depending your destination.)
 You can find a taxi line-up in front of Terminal A or I would suggest you to book an airport transfer in advanced.
 If you would like to have an estimate of the Taxi fare, you can use TaxiFareFinder.com or, if you understand German or want to use Google translate if you don’t read German, the farefinder Taxiin Berlin can help you to calculate the fare (but it only provides info the German).

 Do they have Uber in Berlin?